marcelocantos/git-more/README.md

 ## __gitty_ps1

 This script improves the way git branches, etc., appear on the command-line.
-It relies on [git-completion.bash][1], which is part of the git source distribution, and also comes for free with `brew install git`.
+It relies on [git-completion.bash][1], which is part of the git source distribution, and also comes for free with `brew install git bash-completion`.

 The purpose of this enhancement is to indicate the current branch, etc., just as `__git_ps1` does now.
 But instead of placing the information in some fixed location, `__gitty_ps1` automatically places it immediately after the git repository's root directory, somewhere in the middle of the path.
 For example, if I am in the `src` subdirectory of my `~/work/wickdapp` git project, the command-line appears like so: